Mike Kinkade: New York Mets

 After the trade, Kinkade struggled with the Mets' Triple-A affiliate at Norfolk.
 He made his major league debut on September 8, 1998, in a 16–4 loss to the Philadelphia Phillies, but struggled to establish himself in the majors.
-Kinkade appeared in 31 games with the Mets in 1998 and but was sent all the way down to the class AA Binghamton Mets for the season, the same level where he was an MPV three years early.
+Kinkade appeared in 31 games with the Mets in 1998 and but was sent all the way down to the class AA Binghamton Mets for the season, the same level where he was an MVP three years early.

 Kinkade's season in Binghamton marked a resurgence in his career.
 He was named to the Eastern League All-Star team, and on July 28, was traded to the Baltimore Orioles, giving him a fresh start with a new franchise.
 The Mets sent Kinkade, Melvin Mora, Lesli Brea, and prospect Pat Gorman to the Orioles for All-Star shortstop Mike Bordick for a playoff run.
 Bordick helped the Mets reach the World Series that year, but the deal proved costly: Bordick returned to the Orioles as a free agent that off-season, and Mora developed into a star.